PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Matches.md

     * *Type* \- The type of range calculation to use when looking for a Match.
 This can be *Absolute*, *Relative*, or *Percent*.
     * *Min/Max* \- The minimum and maximum values used for the type of range calculation used in the Threshold.
     * *Accept Min.
 Players* \- Select this option for a Threshold, if you want a Match to be made on the basis of the Threshold for the minimum number of players and not have to wait until the maximum number of players are found that fall within the Threshold range.

-<q>**Note:** Users with pre-existing Match configuration created before November 2015 will see the following attribute on the pre-existing configuration ONLY.
-Any newly-created configuration will be visible as above.</q>

-  * *Max Distance (metres)* \- The maximum distance to look for players based on that type of Threshold.